ocaml/omd/README.md

 OMD: extensible Markdown library and tool in OCaml
 ==================================================

+**Since 2.0.0.alpha (10 October 2018), some instructions here might be out of date.
+Pull requests are welcome!**

 OMD provides two things:

 1. the command-line tool `omd`, which takes some Markdown and